Did You Know?

 What will I study?

-What is the potential impact on the UK economy of the coronavirus pandemic?
-What impact did the uncertainty surrounding Brexit have on the UK economy?
+What is the potential impact on the UK economy of the cost of living crisis?
+What impact did Brexit have on the UK economy?
 Why are some economies wealthier?
 What caused the trade war between the U.S and China?
 Economics is ideal for those with questioning minds.
-You will debate about issues such as inequality, immigration and how we should pay for health care.
+You will debate issues such as inequality, immigration, and how we should pay for health care.
 You will interpret data to analyse economic problems, discuss courses of action, and keep up to date with economic trends.
 You will develop analytical, quantitative, and evaluative skills.
 We encourage you to ‘think like an economist’ when considering issues such as scarcity and choice, how competitive markets work, and market failure.
 We also consider different economic policies that governments use to influence the economy.

 What next?